Race certified by Finishers: event approved by the organizer

 • €16 for the 13 km trail

-The 3 trails are semi self-sufficient, meaning runners must carry their own solid and liquid supplies as needed.
+The 3 trail races are semi self-sufficient, so it is up to runners to carry with them the solid and liquid supplies they deem necessary.

-Participation in one of the 3 trails requires mandatory presentation of:
+Participation in one of the 3 trail races is subject to the mandatory presentation of:

 • Either an Athlé Compétition, Athlé Entreprise, Athlé Running license or a Pass’ j’aime courir, issued by the FFA, valid on the date of the event;

-• Or an electronic certificate number indicating that the person has completed the Health Prevention Pathway (PPS).
-To be valid, the PPS must have been done at most 3 months before the event date.
+• Or an electronic attestation number indicating that the person has completed the Health Prevention Pathway (or PPS).
+To be valid, the PPS must have been completed no more than 3 months before the date of the event.

 • Top 3 men and top 3 women overall

-• first man or woman representing each category according to the FFA reference (without cumulative ranking)
+• First man or first woman representing each category according to the FFA reference framework (no double ranking)

-• first men's/women's/mixed teams for the 46km duo or 2-person relay
+• Top men’s/women’s/mixed teams for the 46 km in duo or 2-person relay

-• the first man / woman achieving the best time on the timed climb
+• The first man / first woman to achieve the best time on the timed climb

-• local products and partner prizes for the winners of the various rankings
+• Partner prizes for the winners of the various rankings present on the podiums

-• a special reward for the most represented club or association
+• A special prize for the most represented club or association

-A souvenir gift will be distributed to all participants.
+A souvenir gift will be given to all participants.

-At the exhibitor village, there will be food trucks available for dining all day.
+At the exhibitors’ village, there will be food trucks to eat all day long.

 You can contact the organizers by email: trailencoterotie@ampuis.com